jgavert/Unvoid/README.md

 TODO
 ----
+* (IMPORTANT) Add some screenshots to this page as it can be taunting task to compile this.
+Considering hosting binaries of some versions only for windows.
 * Since good base is needed for easy expanding that will be the focus for now.
 * Need to implement a way to disable/enable features depending on gpu features.
 * Some kind of smart way to get ati, nvidia and intel to play together nicely